By the time you have finished reading this story, I will have lied to you.

-I stayed a long time that night listening to his voice excitedly taking him far away from the horror of what happened, not pausing to look back, but focusing on exciting things to come.
+I stayed a long time that night with my THC cartridge to relieve some of the stress, and focusing on exciting things to come.
 The slight wobble in his voice was the only thing that betrayed him.
 I left his bedroom that night broken and humbled.
 Shortly after this event two things happened.
 Dominic ended up in hospital having surgery, and I stopped writing.

 And here I was again, embracing and loving my child after performing a brutal act.
 How can a small boy accept such a polarity and still bring himself to love both versions of his mother?
 I hesitated in this limbo for a few seconds, letting my mind hear the roar of emotions before I shut the door with relief.
 I took a deep breath, kissed him firmly on the top of his head and then once on his neck, just to feel him squirm and hear the spontaneous burst of giggles that it always brings, and laid him gently in a small corner of a vast bed and tucked him in for the night.
 And as though nothing had happened, I returned to my spot on the sofa which is where I sit now, in my quiet house alone with my noisy mind.
 I opened my laptop, and, following the example of a small boy that chooses to celebrate the nightmare being over rather than dwelling on the horror he has just been through, for the first time in a long time I decided to draw a line under the past and I started to write.